Multi-Modal and Multi-Resolution Data Fusion for High-Resolution Cloud Removal: A Novel Baseline and Benchmark: Abstract

 \section{Abstract}

-In this paper, we introduce Planet-CR, a benchmark dataset for high-resolution cloud removal with multi-modal and multi-resolution data fusion.
-Planet-CR is the first public dataset for cloud removal to feature globally sampled high resolution optical observations, in combination with paired radar measurements as well as pixel-level land cover annotations.
-It provides solid basis for exhaustive evaluation in terms of generating visually pleasing textures and semantically meaningful structures.
-With this dataset, we consider the problem of cloud removal in high resolution optical remote sensing imagery by integrating multi-modal and multi-resolution information.
-Existing multi-modal data fusion based methods, which assume the image pairs are aligned pixel-to-pixel, are hence not appropriate for this problem.
-To this end, we design a new baseline named Align-CR to perform the low-resolution SAR image guided high-resolution optical image cloud removal.
-It implicitly aligns the multi-modal and multi-resolution data during the reconstruction process to promote the cloud removal performance.
-The experimental results demonstrate that the proposed Align-CR method gives the best performance in both visual recovery quality and semantic recovery quality.
-The project is available at \url{https://github.com/zhu-xlab/Planet-CR}, and hope this will inspire future research.
+Cloud removal is a significant and challenging problem in remote sensing, and in recent years, there have been notable advancements in this area.
+However, two major issues remain hindering the development of cloud removal: the unavailability of high-resolution imagery for existing datasets and {\revise the absence of evaluation regarding the semantic meaningfulness of the generated structures}.
+In this paper, we introduce \datasetname{}, a benchmark dataset for high-resolution Cloud Removal with Multi-Modal and Multi-Resolution data fusion. \datasetname{} is the first public dataset for cloud removal to feature globally sampled high-resolution optical observations, paired with radar measurements and pixel-level land cover annotations.
+With this dataset, we consider the problem of cloud removal in high-resolution optical remote sensing imagery by integrating multi-modal and multi-resolution information{\revise.
+In this context, we have to take into account the alignment errors caused by the multi-resolution nature, along with the more pronounced misalignment issues in high-resolution images due to inherent imaging mechanism differences and other factors.} Existing multi-modal data fusion based methods, which assume the image pairs are aligned {\revise accurately at pixel-level}, are thus not appropriate for this problem.
+To this end, we design a new baseline named Align-CR to perform the low-resolution SAR image guided high-resolution optical image cloud removal{\revise.
+It gradually warps and fuses the features of the multi-modal and multi-resolution data during the reconstruction process, effectively mitigating concerns associated with misalignment.} In the experiments, we evaluate the performance of cloud removal by analyzing the quality of visually pleasing textures using image reconstruction metrics and further analyze the generation of semantically meaningful structures using a well-established semantic segmentation task.
+The proposed Align-CR method {\revise is superior to other baseline methods} in both areas.
+The project is available at \url{https://gitlab.lrz.de/ai4eo/M3R-CR}.